-CPRA's new location at the Water Campus features the 45,000 square foot Center for River Studies that opened in December 2016.
-Developed through a collaborative partnership between CPRA and LSU, the Center for River Studies is an unprecedented effort to showcase Louisiana's working delta, the state's coastal program, and research dedicated to coastal restoration and river management.
-An exhibit hall features illustrations and interactive features to visualize and communicate the importance of the Mississippi River Delta, the impacts of Louisiana's coastal crisis, and the integrated restoration and risk reduction strategies being developed.
-The primary focus of the Center for River Studies is to operate one of the world's largest physical models of the Mississippi River, which simulates approximately 14,000 square miles of the lower Mississippi River from Donaldsonville to the mouth of the river and the Gulf of Mexico.
-Engineers, coastal scientists, and other researchers will be able to utilize this physical model to improve our understanding of how natural systems function and to generate information that will further help decision makers identify river and delta management strategies.
+CPRA's new location at the Water Campus features Under the RESTORE Act, 80% of Deepwater Horizon the 45,000 square foot Center for River Studies that Oil Spill civil penalties paid under the Federal opened in December 2016.
+Developed through a Water Pollution Control Act after July 6, 2012 are collaborative partnership between CPRA and LSU, directed to the Gulf Coast Restoration Trust Fund. the Center for River Studies is an unprecedented The Trust Fund will dedicate 2.5% of those funds effort to showcase Louisiana's working delta, the to the establishment of Centers of Excellence in state's coastal program, and research dedicated to each of the five Gulf states. coastal restoration and river management.
+An exhibit The Water Institute of the Gulf, in collaboration hall features illustrations and interactive features to with academic partners from Louisiana, submitted visualize and communicate the importance of the a competitive proposal to CPRA and was selected Mississippi River Delta, the impacts of Louisiana's as Louisiana's Center of Excellence, which is now coastal crisis, and the integrated restoration and risk a separate program within the Institute's existing reduction strategies being developed.
+The primary organizational structure.
+The primary functions of focus of the Center for River Studies is to operate the Institute are to systematically develop and one of the world's largest physical models of the implement the Center of Excellence program, Mississippi River, which simulates approximately administer a competitive grant program that rewards 14,000 square miles of the lower Mississippi River the best and most relevant research proposals, from Donaldsonville to the mouth of the river and and provide the appropriate coordination and the Gulf of Mexico.
+Engineers, coastal scientists, oversight to ensure success metrics are tracked and other researchers will be able to utilize this and achieved. physical model to improve our understanding of how natural systems function and to generate Through the Center of Excellence, more than \$10 information that will further help decision makers million of research funds will be available over identify river and delta management strategies.